 Sati: But then why does my love for you feel even deeper than our spiritual connect?

 Shiva: That is because of its electrifying attraction –love; it causes the Universe to Be.
-Spiritual attraction also bedazzles.
+The spiritual attraction also bedazzles.
 You eventually realize that love and spirituality run on the same current.

 The lessons with Shiva were endless.
 His talk was profound; so was His silence.